guides12 min read

 Phone Apps (Purpose-Built)

 A dedicated hand logging app is the fastest digital method for most players.
 The best ones use tap-based interfaces designed around the 30–60 second constraint — you select cards, positions, and actions rather than typing them.
-This is where tools like LiveHands make a significant difference: a speed-optimized interface with auto-save means you can log action street by street without worrying about losing data if you get interrupted by a big hand.
+This is where a speed-optimized tool such as LiveHands can help: a tap-based interface with auto-save makes it easier to keep up with the pace of live play.

 For a detailed comparison of available apps, see our breakdown of the best live poker hand tracking apps.